rmjordas/awesome-vue/content/projects-using-vue-js/apps-websites.md

 - [Coin Dashboard](https://www.coin-dashboard.com) - The fully client-side cryptocurrency asset dashboard.
 - [Habitica](https://habitica.com/) - online task management application in the form of a role-playing game.
 - [MadeWithVueJs](https://madewithvuejs.com/) - A Gallery of Projects made with Vue.js (also the Site itself uses Vue.js)
-- [CodeDependencyScanner](https://github.com/NeutroniumCore/CodeDependencyScanner/) - A C# dektop application that display .Net assembly code dependencies build with Vue, Neutronium and D3.js.
+- [CodeDependencyScanner](https://github.com/NeutroniumCore/CodeDependencyScanner/) - A C# desktop application that display .NET assembly code dependencies build with Vue, Neutronium and D3.js
 - [Thousand Ether Homepage](https://thousandetherhomepage.com) - The Million Dollar Homepage reimagined as an Ethereum DApp.
 Build on Vue.js and open source.
 - [Let's Enchance](https://letsenhance.io/) - free online image upscale and enhancement with neural networks.
 - [Pi.TEAM - Online Invoicing and Accounting](https://pi.team) - Simple to use online accounting and invoicing, free for single users and freelancers.